 The end of Deal Click Anxiety

-By ansaradaMon Jul 30 2018M&A, Due Diligence, Capital raising
+By ansaradaMon Jul 30 2018Mergers and Acquisitions, Due Diligence, Capital raising

 Allow me to set the sceneDue diligence is underway.
 You’re spending most of your work days – and nights, and weekends – in your data room, online.
 But this is no lengthy solitaire session.
 Every click represents a critical action or decision.
 One wrong move, and you could jeopardize the entire deal.
 And it’s not just the deal at stake; with each click, you’re gambling with your client’s business as well as your own reputation and livelihood.
 So you go about your work carefully, painstakingly reviewing documents and security settings, and enabling access for the right people.
 You spend hours cross-referencing and double checking to make sure every click is the right one.
 The days go by, and pressure mounts to a highpoint.
 You briefly ponder what your life might have been like as a professional greeting card writer.
 At this point, control you have over those critical clicks starts to decline significantly.
 You’re overworked, overtired, and ‘over it’ in general.

 Sound familiar?The diagnosis is DCA, and it’s no way for anyone to work.
 Besides the blatant toll DCA takes on your mental and physical health, it’s also impossible to maintain vigilance.
 Double checking quickly turns into second guessing, and things slip through the cracks.
 And we see the suffering firsthand.
 With our backend view, we see all the duplicate accounts being set up as tests within our Data Rooms - evidence of the extra and unnecessary work that chronic DCA patients put themselves through.